ojalaw/Formula_One_Quiz/TESTING.md

 **Responsiveness**
-I used the following break poitns for responsivensss.
+I used the following break points for responsiveness.
 - 320px
 - 560px
 - 768px